ViewComponent/view_component/README.md

 #### Implementation

-Components _must_ sit alongside a template file (in any format supported by Rails) with the same base name:
+An `ActionView::Component` is implemented as a Ruby file alongside a template file (in any format supported by Rails) with the same base name:

 `app/components/greeting.html.erb`
 ```erb